 The conference will be on Saturday and Sunday 1st and 2nd of November and there will be a Youth Media Conference on Friday 31st of October.
 The Youth Media Conference was a great success last year in Brisbane and we are sure the youth will create another memorable event in Darwin.

 The theme for this year is The Challenge of Change.
 It seems every year we face new challenges.
 Just recently we managed to maintain funds to ethnic community broadcasting against possible cuts.
-The ethnic sector responded strongly to proposed changes to the Racial Discrimination Act and we are still awaiting that outcome.
+The ethnic sector responded strongly to proposed changes to the Racial Discrimination Act and the proposed changes was dropped in the end.
 The digital world of computers, the internet and smartphones are creating challenges that affect radio broadcasting.
 On a more local station level, creating new content weekly is a challenge for producers.
 We look forward to hearing about how you face the challenges of change.

 Register now and stay tuned as we will bring you more information about speakers, workshops and activities.